Recollections: A Long Walk

 Photo: amazingly a search on Gaic yielded a photo!
 The two levels of red roof to the far right was Petar and Stoja’s house.
 The road to nowhere was obviously extended and changes the look and connectedness of the entire village, but Gaic is essentially as I remember it.

-By the end of the decade, he had formed a business partnership with a man named Frazier, and together they opened a Ford dealership of their own on Sunnyvale’s main street.
+By the end of the decade, he had gone into business with a man named Frazier, when they opened a Ford dealership on Sunnyvale’s main street.
 Not bad for a farmer’s son.
-I’m sure that Frazier had a first name, but even though he was talked about regularly in our household, and years after the partnership dissolved in deference to performing war-essential work, I don’t remember ever hearing it.
+I’m sure that Frazier had a first name, but even though he was oft-mentioned in our household, I don’t remember ever hearing it.
 Willard!
-Okay, but hearing it was rare.
+Okay, but for home use he was always called Fraizer.

-I suspect that being both a dealership and a repair shop encouraged a certain degree of order and cleanliness when there was a Frazier and Zarko, but once it was Pete Zarko’s Garage, he could revel in grease, and he did.
-I loved it, too, as a kid, all that caked, black goo.
-He’d put me to work scraping pans of some automotive purpose, and it was so satisfying to feel the thick resistance of a heavy layer of coagulated oil give way to the tool’s stout blade.
+I suspect that for Fraizer & Zarko, a combination dealership and repair shop, a degree of order and cleanliness was enforced that was absent in Pete Zarko’s Garage.
+Once on his own, Dad could revel in grease, and he did.
+I loved it, too.
+All that caked, black goo.
+He’d put me to work scraping pans of some vague automotive purpose, and it was so satisfying to feel the thick resistance of a heavy layer of coagulated oil give way to the tool’s stout blade.
 Waste oil, and I believe even the goo, was stored in large cans and picked up weekly to be recycled.
-Oil was the gold of his enterprise, and he treated it with serious respect.
-He also thew the stuff that was too filled with particulate matter to be cleaned onto the ground behind the shop so he wouldn’t be bothered with weeds.
-I imagine that when the City turned the corner into a park, they had some serious environmental cleanup to do.
+Oil was the gold of his enterprise, and he treated it with respect.
+He also threw the stuff that was too filled with particulate matter to be cleaned onto the ground behind the shop so he wouldn’t be bothered with weeds.
+I’m sure that when the City transformed the corner into a park, they had some serious environmental cleanup to do.

-So, it was at about the age of eight that he first began inviting me to work with him when the family Ford needed mechanical attention.
+I was about eight when Dad first invited me to work with him on the family Ford when it needed more than windows washed.
 We started with simple things like cleaning spark plugs and distributors.
-Eventually, he taught me how to adjust timing, clean carburetors, change oil, and top off brake fluid.
-By the time I was twelve I was under the car with him when the clutch needed changing, adjusting brake drums, and doing other gloriously greasy work that I remember the fun of, but not the purpose.
+By the time I turned ten, he had taught me how to adjust timing, clean carburetors, change oil, and top off brake fluid.
+By the time I was twelve I was under the car with him when the clutch needed changing, brake drums needed adjusting, and other gloriously greasy work needed doing that I remember the fun of, but not the purpose.

 Still, I knew in my gut that the sign Dad wanted to paint wasn’t going to happen.
-I enjoyed those times peering into engines and rolling around under a car.
-When he gave me clean up jobs, I did my best to exceed expectations, and tried my best to hide my disappointment at how quickly everything got messy again.
+I enjoyed peering into engines and rolling around under cars, and when he gave me clean up jobs, I did my best to exceed expectations (and tried to hide my disappointment at how quickly everything got messy).
 And I admired the garage, loved my father, and was proud of his good reputation.
 But I didn’t relish mechanics.
 Didn’t even really like riding in a car all that much, let alone fixing one.
+I preferred to walk.

-I vividly remember hiking after school – it had to have been first or second grade, because Mom was still driving the 1936 Ford Victoria – about to cross Iowa Street, when she pulled up, rolled down her window, and with a radiant smile offered me a ride.
+I remember hiking home one day – it had to have been first or second grade, because Mom was still driving the 1936 Ford Victoria – about to cross Iowa Street, when she pulled up, rolled down her window, and with a radiant smile offered me a ride.

 “No!
 Can’t you see I’m walking!?”
 And I truculently crossed Iowa and stomped the few blocks home.